Tyler Joseph: Other ventures

-Tyler Joseph had a solo project before starting Twenty One Pilots where he released a full-length album titled No Phun Intended.
-The release was available for listening purposes on his PureVolume account until 2018, when the music service shut down.
-The album was recorded in Joseph's senior year of high school from 2007 to 2008, in his basement.
-The song "Save" off the release, was redone and released as a free download for some time on Twenty One Pilots' official website before it was then pulled.

-In 2010, Joseph was featured in the song "Live" by the hip hop artist and rapper Joseph Michael Langston (better known by his stage name Jocef, or sometimes as Jocef Michael), who is a friend of Joseph's from college, along with two other rappers, Juda and Alon.
+In 2010, Joseph was featured on the song "Live" by the hip hop artist and rapper Joseph Michael Langston (better known by his stage name Jocef, or sometimes as Jocef Michael), who is a friend of Joseph's from college, along with two other rappers, Juda and Alon.
 The song is the opening track to Jocef's debut album, In Search of: L.O.V.E.
 The track was co-written by Tyler Joseph and Jocef.
 Jocef eventually returned the favor a year later by being featured on the song "Be Concerned" off of Twenty One Pilots' 2011 album Regional at Best.

 In 2011, Joseph was performed a leading role in Five14 Church's three episode mockumentary titled "The (moderately inspiring tale of the) Longboard Rodeo Tango".
 According to the mockumentary, Joseph was an intern at the church at the time.

-In 2012, Joseph was featured in an internet-use awareness video titled "What's Your Story?"
+In 2012, Joseph was featured in an Internet-use awareness video titled "What's Your Story?"
 The video was produced and directed by Mark C. Eshleman, a regular collaborator for Twenty One Pilots, for Trend Micro's annual Where Are You Contest.
 The room used in the video is the same room in which the original music video for "House of Gold" was filmed.

-On December 24, 2013, Christmas Eve, Joseph participated and sang "O Come, O Come, Emmanuel" at Five14 Church's Christmas With the Stars in New Albany, Ohio.
+On December 24, 2013, Christmas Eve, Joseph participated and sang "O Come, O Come, Emmanuel" at Five14 Church's Christmas with the Stars in New Albany, Ohio.
 The official video of the performance was uploaded to YouTube on February 14, 2014.
 He also performed a magic segment with the church's host and emcee David McCreary for the show.

-Joseph also contributed to a few tracks for Five14 Church's worship album Clear by the gospel rock band New Albany Music led by Travis Whittaker "Whittaker".
-Joseph appears on four tracks out of thirteen in total.
-Additionally, another single was recorded called "Dead Come Alive".
+In 2014, Joseph also contributed to a few tracks for Five14 Church's worship album Clear by the gospel rock band New Albany Music, led by Travis Whittaker.
+Joseph appears on four tracks out of 13 in total.
+Additionally, another single was recorded, titled "Dead Come Alive".

 In December 2014, Joseph contributed backing vocals to the song "Sickly Sweet Holidays" by Dallon Weekes (then-bassist of Panic! at the Disco).
 Joseph initially had an entire verse in the song, but it was excluded due to Joseph's label.

 Joseph assisted in much of the production of singer Shania Twain's sixth studio album Queen of Me, and is a writer on the last song, "The Hardest Stone" as well.
+On September 12, 2023, Jon Foreman posted a cover of "Stressed Out" on social media along with an announcement that Joseph would be covering his band Switchfoot's song "Twenty-Four".
+Joseph later described The Beautiful Letdown as one of his "favorite albums of all time," something that he would listen to "over and over again."

+In 2025, Joseph co-founded an independent record label named ARRO, alongside Twenty One Pilots' manager, Chris Woltman.